AVEVA/OMF-Docs/docs/Type_Messages.rst

 Types can be created, updated, or deleted.
 Updating a Type without updating the Type’s version will result in failure.
 Once a Type is deleted, any operations on Groups or Data using that Type will fail.

-The following keywords are used to define a type:
+The body of a Group message consists of an array of objects.
+The following keywords are used to define a Type:

 =================== =============================
 Name                Value